One cockpit.

 Surface 02 · Cards

-• Inside a card: Plan, Chat, Timeline (the card's execution record), and Docs tabs.
-Edit the Plan inline and agents pick up the change
+• Edit the plan inline and the agents pick up the change

-• Mirrors your Jira, Linear, or GitHub Projects board.
-Both update in sync
+• Cards mirror issues on your Jira, Linear, or GitHub Projects board; both stay in sync

 Your project's living memory